 In-country Training builds on the fellowships, and is delivered by the charity’s teams during medical missions to Vietnam in which they and the Vietnamese teams operate jointly, putting the new approaches and techniques to use.
 Since 2008, there have been on average two missions to Vietnam per year.
 Smaller additional missions covering specific surgical topics and approaches have recently been trialed with resounding success.
 Mission numbers will now increase over the next five years to between four and six per year.
 All missions now include teaching conferences to which doctors throughout Vietnam are invited.

 Equipment needs are identified in collaboration with the charity’s partner hospitals in Vietnam.
-In the past two years alone, some £2 million of medical equipment has been donated.
-In addition to this, the charity will be donating InTouch Telemedicine capability to Hong Ngoc, Viet-Duc, K (Cancer), and 108 Military Central hospitals as a start to extending the national and international linking and treatment capabilities.
+In the past two years alone, £2 million of medical equipment has been donated, including InTouch Health telemedicine to Hong Ngoc, Viet-Duc, K (Cancer), and 108 Military Central hospitals as a start to extending the national and international linking and treatment capabilities.

 Accomplishments.
 Official status in Vietnam has been granted through PACCOM registration.
 The charity has since signed MOUs with VAVA, the Vietnam Red Cross and Direct Relief.
 Direct Relief, one of the world’s largest foundations, has earmarked potentially $100 million in donations annually to Vietnam now that direct relationships with Vietnam have been facilitated by the charity.